 The CEA Card is a national concessionary card developed by the Cinema Exhibitors’ Association for UK cinemas in order to allow people with disabilities to obtain one free ticket for a person accompanying them to the cinema.

-To apply for the card, you will need to meet one or both of the following criteria:
+To apply for the card, you will need to meet one or both of the following criteria (full details of criteria and the initiative here):

-a) Be in receipt of the disability living allowance or attendance allowance;
+a) Be in receipt of the disability living allowance, attendance allowance or Personal Independence Payment;

 b) Be a registered blind person.